 a.
 Stormwater Management Plan.
 All development subject to the provisions of this chapter shall comply with the stormwater management manual, city engineering design standards manual, city stormwater plan, and adopted drainage basin plans.

 i.
-Stormwater management plans shall be consistent with the standards contained in the stormwater management manual and EDS manual and must be developed on a case-by-case basis and must contain a technical report that identifies existing or predicted problems and sets forth solutions to each.
+Stormwater management plans shall be consistent with the standards contained in the stormwater management manual and EDS manual and must be developed on a case-by-case basis.
+Plans shall contain a description of existing or predicted problems and set forth solutions to each.
 Off-site measures may be required to correct existing on-site problems or to prevent new problems from occurring.
 Surface water discharge from the site shall not be greater than historic or predevelopment rates.

 ii.
 If the development does not meet water quality standards established by law or administrative rules, the city may suspend further development work on the site until such standards are met.